moagrius/TileView/README.md

 ## How It Works

 ##### Problem
-You have an image too large to display with an OutOfMemoryError.
+You have an image too large to display with an `OutOfMemoryError`.

 ##### Solution
 Chop the image into tiles and reconstruct them to fill the viewport, and only the viewport.
 As the user scrolls (or scales), aggressively recycle any bitmap data that is not visible to the user at any given time, and render any new "tiles" that are not within the viewable area.